-(5) Name the Intercity Passenger Rail Operator and provide the status of agreement.
+(2) Name the Intercity Passenger Rail Operator and provide the status of agreement.
 If applicable, provide the status of the agreement with the partner that will operate the planned passenger rail service (e.g., Amtrak).
-Click on the prepopulated field to select the appropriate response from the status of agreement list.
+Click on the gray box to select the appropriate response from the status of agreement list.
+Should the proposed service have more than three operators, please provide the same information for additional operators in a separate supporting document and list it in Section G.2 of this application.

-Name of Rail Service Operator Status of Agreement Amtrak Final executed agreement on project scope/outcomes
+Name of Rail Service Operator Status of Agreement Amtrak Yearly signed operating agreement

-(6) Identify the types of services affected by the FD/Construction project and provide information about the existing rail services within the project boundaries (e.g., freight, commuter, and intercity passenger).
-Click on the prepopulated fields to select the appropriate response from the list of types of service.
+(3) Provide information about the existing rail services within the project boundaries (e.g., freight, commuter, and intercity passenger).
+Click on the gray boxes to select the appropriate response from the list of types of service.
+If the Name of Operator is not included in the prepopulated list, select "Other" and type the name in the adjacent text box within that field.